r52/quasar/README.md

 [Qt 5.9 or higher](http://www.qt.io/) and Visual Studio 2017 is required.

+### Linux

+[Qt 5.9 or higher](http://www.qt.io/), GCC 7+ or Clang 4+, and CMake 3.9+ is required.
+Tested on Ubuntu 17.10.

-### Mac/Linux
+### Mac

-Quasar is written in cross-platform C++ and should be buildable on Linux and Mac as well with minimal changes.
+Quasar is written in cross-platform C++ and should build on Mac with minimal changes.
 However, it is currently untested and unsupported.